MarkhamLee/internet-and-iot-data-platform/README.md

 This project has the following objectives:
 1) Get more experience with Airflow by building a data aggregation platform that's inclusive of API sources, IoT devices and potentially even some RSS feeds and web scraping.
 2) Aggregate useful data that I would normally get from my phone or various online sources into one place so as to reduce distractions, and/or so I don't miss out on things I often forget to check or keep with.
 This includes but is not limited to: Asana tasks, financial data, fitness/health data, weather, etc. The basic idea is that instead of looking up something on my phone and then getting distracted by LinkedIn or reels, I can glance at a screen or browswer tab and not interrupt my daily workflow.

-A secondary objective is to start experimenting with home automation via gathering data from various IoT sensors, smart devices, DIY air quality monitoring stations and the like.
+3) Expand my skills with respect to automation, edge and IoT technologies
+4) Get more hands-on experience building and deploying micro-services to Kubernetes clusters.

 *TL/DR: I over-enginered a data aggregation platform for professional development, improved productivity and to not have limitations on what data I can display, how it's managed, et al that you often encounter when using something off the shelf, even if it's customizable.*

-The repo contains the the code for the Airflow Dags (written in TaskFlow API format), custom plugins for connecting to things like InfluxDB and the custom code for ingesting data from IoT devices.
-It also has the extended but not quite custom Docker image I used for Airflow (*so it has all of my Python dependencies*).
+The repo contains the the following:

+    * code for the Airflow Dags (written in TaskFlow API format), and the custom Airflow plugins I wrote for writing data InfluxDB and Postgres, sending alerts via Slack, etc.

+custom Airflow plugins for connecting to things like InfluxDB and the custom code for managing and ingesting data from IoT devices.
 Plan is to continuously add data sources/features in the coming months.

 ## Architecture - Tech Stack